zdw/instadmg/AddOns/createUser/README.txt

 7. Make sure you set the admin value to your preference: 1=add to admin group, 0= don't add to admin group.

 Generating Passwords

 You have two ways to generate passwords.
-The RECOMMENDED way is to use the included shadowHash script to pre-generate a valid shadow hash file.
-Simply save the resultant output to a file called "password_hash" in the resources folder and the package will use it.
+The RECOMMENDED way, the way we IMPLORE you to use is to utilize the included shadowHash script to pre-generate a valid shadow hash file.
+Simply redirect the output of that command to a file called "password_hash"(placed lovingly in the resources folder) and the package will use it.

 From Terminal:
 1. type "cd " then drag the Resources folder from the finder into terminal, this will paste the full path of the resources folder into the shell, then hit enter